BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 "End" vs. "Terminate":
 "End" is simple and universally understood, whereas "terminate" could be perceived as abrupt or too technical.
 For example, "Let's end the meeting" is more conversational than "Let's terminate the meeting."

-By opting for simpler terms, you reduce the cognitive load on your readers.
-This means they can process and understand the information more quickly, making your communication more effective and engaging for a wider audience.

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 Using examples and visuals can significantly enhance the clarity and comprehension of complex concepts.
 Here's how: